 Are you a prime contractor looking for subs?
 Not sure that they are in compliance for federal contracting?
 Then check out the Vendor Management & Compliance Program from US Federal Contractor Registration (USFCR) by watching the video below.

-USFCR’s Vendor Management & Compliance Program (VMP) ensures that all of your subcontractors are registered in the System for Award Management (SAM) and compliant.
+USFCR’s Vendor Management & Compliance Program (VMP) ensures that all your subcontractors are compliant and registered in the System for Award Management (SAM).

 What exactly does it mean to be SAM compliant?

 There are two ways to answer this question.

 Small Business Concerns

 Small business concerns must be registered properly in the System for Award Management (SAM).
 In addition, if applicable, businesses must be certified properly for the following set-asides:

 - Veteran-Owned Small Business (VOSB)